hbelmiro/sonataflow-inference-pipeline-demo/README.md

 Once the inference is complete, the results are returned to the calling process.
 Any request that needs to be pre/post processed is, therefore, sent to the SonataFlow Endpoint, while requests that do not need processing can still use the original inference endpoint.

-The below image illustartes the usecase:
+The below image illustrates the use-case:

 ![](docs/Architecture.png)